About Watersports in Ibiza

 Weekly yacht charter: For those with a healthy bank balance, a yacht charter on is one of life’s great experiences.
 Prices vary immensely- starting at around 4000 euros a week for a bareboat (without skipper), ranging right up to a million euro a week!

-There are two waterparks in Ibiza, one on land and one at sea!
+There are three main waterparks in Ibiza.
 The Aguamar Waterpark in Playa d'en Bossa is a great alternative to a day at the beach with fun waterslides, swimming pools and play areas.
-On the opposite side of the island in the bay of San Antonio, you will find the Ocean Mania Waterpark offering inflatable fun in the ocean. this relatively new attraction has slides, trampolines, catapults, rope swings and much much more to keep all the family entertained!
+On the opposite side of the island, in the bay of San Antonio, you will find Sirenis Aquagames Waterpark inside the Seaview Country Club Aparthotel which has lots of different slides and an area dedicated to small children.
+Also in San Antonio, Ocean Mania Waterpark offers inflatable fun in the ocean in the form of slides, trampolines, catapults, rope swings and much much more to keep all the family entertained!
 The inflatable playground is open to all adults and children as long as you can swim.
 Buoyancy aids are mandatory and will be supplied.

 Windsurfing & Kiteboarding